DrDonoso/Cosmos-Autoscale/README.md

 var customDocumentClient = CustomDocumentClient.Of("Url", "Authkey");
 ```

-If you initialize like this, you will have default settings if you use the common executeasync.
+If you initialize it like this, you will have default settings if you use the common executeasync.
 To Initialize with settings:

 ```c#
 var customConfiguration = new CustomConfiguration {